trtchari/interviewer/README.md

 - [and a few questions](#questions) - just to find out a bit more about you

 Please submit your results as a **zip** file containing **both** the **coding test** in a folder and the **markdown file** with your answers to the questions.
 Share a private link to this zip file in your Dropbox / Google Drive / OneDrive / wherever.
+Please use a local git repo to source control your code and donot flatten commits.
+Please include the entire git repo in the source zip file, we would like to see how the code evolved.

 ## Coding Test